flavio-fernandes/flaviof-com/content/post/main/just-ovn-nodes.md

     eth1: underlay network, interconnects tenant ports via tunnel
     eth2: added as part of the provider network (br-provider)

-The topology is very simple, as you can see above.
-By modifying the values in **provisioning/virtualbox.conf.yml** you can control what eth1 and eth2 addresses are configured for each of the VMs.
+By default, the topology is very simple.
+You can control the IP addresses for the _eth1_ and _eth2_ interfaces in each VM by modifying the values in **provisioning/virtualbox.conf.yml**

 ### Start OVN cluster

 At this point, you should start OVN cluster by running the script from the _OVN db_ VM (aka central):

-    # Note: if you do not provide vagrant with the VM that you want to
+    # note: if you do not provide vagrant with the vm name, it
-    #       ssh into, it will connect to central, since it is
+    #       will connect to central, because it is configured
-    #       configured as primary in Vagranfile
+    #       as primary in vagrantfile.
     $ vagrant ssh
     vagrant@central:~$ /vagrant/scripts/setup-ovn-cluster.sh

-The output will look like this:
+The output looks like the following:

 {{< gist anonymous a54e9289b0838b9391fd30d4b58d7536 >}}

-**Side note:** A trick used to _remotely_ configure and start OVS + OVN-controller in all the compute nodes from the central VM is defined in [scripts/helper-functions][rpcsh].
+**Note:** A trick used to _remotely_ configure and start OVS + OVN-controller on all the compute nodes from the central VM is defined in [scripts/helper-functions][rpcsh].
-**OVN-controller** in each one of the compute nodes knows where the Southbound DB is located through the **external-ids:ovn-remote**, in the open_vswitch database.
-That value is set by **ovs_open_vswitch_setup** function in file [provisioning/ovn-common-functions][ovnRemote] as shown here:
+**OVN-controller** in each one of the compute nodes knows the location of the Southbound database through **external-ids:ovn-remote** in the open_vswitch database.
+The **ovs_open_vswitch_setup** function in [provisioning/ovn-common-functions][ovnRemote] sets this value:

     ovs-vsctl set open_vswitch . external-ids:ovn-remote="$OVN_SB_REMOTE"

 #### Connect to each VM

-Open separate terminal sessions and ssh to all VMS, so you can inspect their flow tables.
-OVN related info can be obtained at the central VM.
-OVS ports used to represent tenant VMs are added using Linux namespaces, similar to what is done in OpenStack.
+Open separate terminal sessions and SSH to each VM so you can inspect the flow tables.
+You can obtain OVN information on the _central_ VM.
+OVS ports representing tenant VMs use Linux namespaces, similar to OpenStack.

     $ vagrant ssh compute1   ;  # or central, or compute2

-At this point, you can try out the various scripts in [/vagrant/scripts/tutorial][ovnsetups].
-You will need to run them from the _central_ node.
+At this point, you can try out the various scripts in [/vagrant/scripts/tutorial][ovnsetups] from the _central_ node.

 Output of **ovn-sbctl show**